bitrix24/b24restdocs/api-reference/catalog/document/catalog-document-cancel.md

-# Cancel the Inventory Document catalog.document.cancel
+# Cancel the inventory management document catalog.document.cancel

 {% note warning "We are still updating this page" %}

-Some data may be missing here — we will complete it shortly.
+Some data may be missing — we will complete it shortly.

 {% endnote %}